-- 9.20.1 Within the constraints of the course objectives and good practice in the subject area within the UK higher education sector, the Board of Examiners shall have discretion, in exceptional circumstances, to depart from any of these regulations if, in the opinion of the Board of Examiners, a strict application of the regulations would be unjust to a student or students.
-The Board of Examiners will take advice from the Award External Examiner in relation to good practice in the subject area. - 9.20.2 In such a case the minutes must record all of the following information: - a) a reference to this regulation; - b) the name of the student(s); - c) the regulation from which the Board of Examiners wishes to depart; - d) the full circumstances in which the Board of Examiners considered it necessary to exercise the discretionary power under this regulation; - the reason why the Board of Examiners considered it necessary to exercise the discretionary power under this regulation including specific mention of the consequences of the exercise of discretion for the student and the consequences of not exercising such discretion; - f) the advice of the External Examiner in relation to good practice in the subject area within the UK higher education sector; - g) the reason why such discretionary power should not be exercised for other students. - 9.20.3 The Chair of the Board of Examiners shall send forthwith a copy of the minute to both the Secretary and the Chair of Academic Council.
+9.8.1 The Module Assessment Board shall have discretion, in exceptional circumstances, to depart from any of these regulations if it believes a course management issue has arisen and a strict application of the regulations would be unjust to a student or students.

+- 9.8.2 In such a case, the Head of Department, the Partner Institution Academic Contact or the University Contact should contact the Academic Registrar to take advice in relation to good practice. - 9.8.3 In such a case the minutes must record all of the following information: - a) a reference to this regulation; - b) the name of the student(s); - c) the regulation from which the Module Assessment Board wishes to depart; - d) the full circumstances in which the Module Assessment Board considered it necessary to exercise the discretionary power under this regulation; - e) the reason why the Module Assessment Board considered it necessary to exercise the discretionary power under this regulation including specific mention of the consequences of the both exercising and not exercising discretion for the student. - 9.8.4 The Chair of the Module Assessment Board shall send a copy of the minute to the Academic Registrar.